Hella Nation: Background

 In the first chapter of Hella Nation Wright discusses his friendship with David Foster Wallace who wrote about Wright in one of his own essays titled "Big Red Son" included in Wallace's book Consider the Lobster.

-Wright's approach to his subjects has been compared to that of Hunter S. Thompson and is sometimes labelled as Gonzo journalism, although Wright rejects the categorization.
+Wright's approach to his subjects has been compared to that of Hunter S. Thompson and is sometimes labelled as Gonzo journalism, although Wright rejected the categorization.

-Wright claims to have an affinity for writing about outsiders because as he states in an interview with the Columbia Journalism Review he ran away when he was a child and was sent to a home for troubled youth.
+Wright stated in an interview with the Columbia Journalism Review that he had an affinity for writing about outsiders, based on the experience of running away when he was a child and being sent to a home for troubled youth.

 Awards

 Hella Nation includes an expanded version of an essay, "Pat Dollard's War on Hollywood" for which Wright received the 2008 National Magazine Award for profile writing.